 Cervical sympathetic injections are performed to treat neuropathic facial pain, such as trigeminal neuralgia, headaches (cluster, migraine), and atypical facial pain.
 These nerve blocks can also be used in the treatment of facial pain related to different types of cancer involving the head and neck.
 They are also used for neuropathic upper extremity pain, as seen with sympathetically maintained pain, radiculopathy, and complex regional pain syndromes.
 An increased temperature recorded in the involved extremity reflects a successful injection resulting from blockade of the sympathetic nerves.
 In regard to facial pain, the observation of a Horner’s syndrome postinjection, consisting of ptosis, enophthalmos, miosis, and anhidrosis, confirms an effective blockade.

-The cervical sympathetic ganglion, also known as the stellate ganglion, is located anterolateral to the C7 vertebral body and consists of a union between the inferior cervical and first thoracic ...
+The cervical sympathetic ganglion, also known as the stellate ganglion, is located anterolateral to the C7 vertebral body and consists of a union between ...